SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Convergence analysis

 \section{Convergence analysis}

-{ Within this section we analyze conditions under which the spectral gradient method converges a.s. in stochastic mini-batch framework.
+{ Within this section we analyze conditions under which the spectral gradient method SLiSeS converges a.s. in stochastic mini-batch framework.
 We start our analysis by proving that LSP yields uniformly bounded step sizes under the assumption of Lipschitz-continuous gradients stated in A\ref{A1}.
 Then, Subsection 3.1 considers uniform sampling which yields unbiased estimators.
-Assuming the common bounded variance assumption A\ref{A2}, we prove a.s. convergence result under Holder-continuity assumption on the objective function $f$ (A\ref{A1b}, Subsection 3.1.1) or under the Assumption A\ref{A2ss} on the sampling properties (Subsection 3.1.2).
-We also prove that the a.s. convergence result can be achieved by avoiding both Assumptions A\ref{A1b} and A\ref{A2ss}, provided that the proposed algorithm is modified as outlined in Subsection 3.1.3.
-Subection 3.2 is devoted to nonuniform sampling as stated in Assumption A\ref{A5}.
-Under the similarity assumption stated in A\ref{A4}, we prove the a.s. convergence for Holder-continuous functions (A\ref{A1b}).
-Moreover, we show that the Assumption A\ref{A1b} is not needed if we modify the algorithm as in Subsection 3.1.3.
-Finally, we show that stronger convergence result can be achieved for strongly convex functions in Subsection 3.3. }
+Assuming the common bounded variance assumption A\ref{A2}, we prove a.s. convergence result under the Assumption A\ref{A2ss} on the sampling properties (Subsection 3.1.1).
+We also prove that the a.s. convergence result can be achieved by avoiding Assumption A\ref{A2ss}, provided that the proposed algorithm is modified as outlined in Subsection { 3.1.2.} { Subsection 3.2 is devoted to nonuniform sampling as stated in Assumption A\ref{A5}.
+Under the similarity assumption stated in A\ref{A4}, we prove the a.s. convergence for the modified algorithm as in Subsection 3.1.2.} Finally, we show that stronger convergence result can be achieved for { functions satisfying the Polyak- Lojasiewicz (P-L) condition} and for strongly convex functions in Subsection 3.3. }